Banks and Financial Markets

 Determine the role of central banks in monetary policy management.

 Assess how financial structure affects how the financial system operates.

 Evaluate monetary targeting regimes and factors influencing the international financial system.

 Discuss the importance of information in explaining how the financial system works.

-Explain how markets price financial products, such as, bonds and stocks.
+Explain how markets price financial products, such as, bonds, stocks and the exchange rate.

 Teaching and Learning Strategy

 To read in support of the lectures and to reflect upon knowledge acquired.

 - Literacy - Proficiency in reading and writing through a variety of media

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance